CFC-HeroCall/herocall/README.md

 - Horizontal replies.
 - Different, customizable tabs for a post.

-In the coming months, we aim to add some features and make improvements to make this platform ready for production.
-Some of them are:
+In the coming months, we aim to add some features while making improvements to make this platform ready for use.
+Proposed changes include:
 - Voting system for best replies and solutions.
 - Automatic translation of all text to the language of the reader.
 - Workspace for brain storming and collaboration between users.